tymedina100/patch-files/van-29-release-readiness-checklist.md

 ## Linear blocker issue drafts for PM

 Create these as separate Linear issues if the work cannot be completed immediately.
 Keep them separate.
-One mixed mega-ticket will just recreate this mess later.
+One mixed mega-ticket will obscure release ownership.

 ### 1. Verify Railway production environment for TestFlight API